IVproger/bigdata_course_project/final_report.md

 ## 10. The Table of Contributions of Each Team Member

-**Clarifying percent influence**

-The user likely wants to add a column to the table that shows the percentage of the total contributions each team member made.
-To do this, I’d need to calculate each person’s contributions out of the total.
-For instance: Maxim contributed 3 out of 17, so his influence would be 17.65%.
-The same would apply for Ivan, Elisey, Roman, and the "All" group.
-I'll calculate these percentages and add a "Percent Influence" column.

 | Team Member Name | Contributions                                                                                                                                          | Number of Contributions | Percent Influence |
 | :--------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------: | ----------------: |
 | Maxim Martyshov  | Stage 1 implementation, PostgreSQL setup, Sqoop configuration                                                                                          |            3            |             17.6% |